danigunawan/linux-workstation-setup/README.md

-***NOTE: There are some configs and tutorials here extracted from others websites and Github users (https://github.com/Rocketseat/ambiente-react-native, https://github.com/leonardoazeredo, Insomnia, Visual Code, Genymotion, Android), as I said, it's the full configuration for my workstation, so use it for the good.***
+***NOTE: There are some configs and tutorials here extracted from others websites and Github users (https://github.com/Rocketseat/ambiente-react-native, https://github.com/leonardoazeredo, Insomnia, https://code.visualstudio.com/docs, Genymotion, Android), as I said, it's the full configuration for my workstation, so use it for the good.***

 # Initial-linux-configs
 A personal guide to configure the full development environment with Ruby, Rails, Node, Postgres, ReactJS and React Native.